git-kick/ioBroker.e3dc-rscp/README.md

 ## e3dc-rscp adapter for ioBroker

-Control E3/DC power station using RSCP protocol HELLO
+Control E3/DC power station using RSCP protocol

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later